caolinfeng/OoDHDR-codec/Readme.md

 ```

 ## Related links
- * This project is developed based on CompressAI library: https://github.com/InterDigitalInc/CompressAI
+ * This project is developed based on [CompressAI library](https://github.com/InterDigitalInc/CompressAI)